mtgjson/mtgjson-website/docs/changelog/documentation/README.md

 ### Misc
 #### Added
-- Added Scryfall, MTGO and MTG Arena links to various data models
+- Added Scryfall, MTGO and MTG Arena links and Format to various data models
-- Added format links to the Leadership Skills data model
 - Added loading spinner for data loading
+- Added contributors on the homepage
 #### Fixed
 - Fixed grammatical errors
 - Fixed(?) an issue where localStorage was failing on browsers with it disabled